 d.
 Procedures for all hearings conducted by the Tax Department.

 e.
-Protection of the due process rights of taxpayers and all individuals subject to the enforcement of this ordinance by the Tax Department.
+Protection of the due process rights of taxpayers and all individuals subject to the enforcement of this Ordinance by the Tax Department.

 f.
 Procedures for proposing rules by the Tax Department.

-11.05.
+12.05.
 Distribution of Tax Proceeds.
-The proceeds of each tax imposed by this ordinance shall be distributed by the Tax Officer in accordance with the provisions of the Article imposing the tax.
+The proceeds of each tax imposed by this Ordinance shall be distributed by the Tax Officer in accordance with the provisions of the Article imposing the tax.
 If no provision for distribution is made, tax proceeds shall be distributed to the General Fund of the Tribe.

-11.06.
+12.06.
 Tax Deficiencies or Overpayments.

 a.
-If it appears, either from examination of the tax return or from the examination authorized by Section 11.08, that the taxpayer has not satisfied its liability under this ordinance, the tax shall be determined by the Tax Officer, and the taxpayer shall be notified of the determination.
+If it appears, either from examination of the tax return or from the examination authorized by Section 12.08, that the taxpayer has not satisfied its liability under this Ordinance, the tax shall be determined by the Tax Officer, and the taxpayer shall be notified of the determination.
 If the amount paid exceeds the correct amount of the tax, the excess shall be credited against a subsequent tax unless a refund is requested by the taxpayer.

 b.
-If the amount paid is less than the amount which should have been paid, the deficiency, together with interest at the rate of 1% per month from the time when the tax was due, shall become due and payable after notice as provided in this section.
+If the amount paid is less than the amount which should have been paid, the deficiency, together with interest at the rate of one percent (1%) per month from the time when the tax was due, shall become due and payable after notice as provided in this section.

 c.
-If any part of the deficiency is due to negligence or intentional disregard of this ordinance or the rules of the Tax Department, but without intent to defraud, there shall be added as a penalty 10% of the total amount of the deficiency, together with interest on the penalty as provided in sub. b.
+If any part of the deficiency is due to negligence or intentional disregard of this Ordinance or the rules of the Tax Department, but without intent to defraud, there shall be added as a penalty ten percent (10%) of the total amount of the deficiency, together with interest on the penalty as provided in subsection b.

 d.
-If any part of the deficiency is due to a fraudulent intent to evade the tax, then there shall be added as a penalty 100% of the deficiency, together with interest on the penalty as provided in sub. b.
+If any part of the deficiency is due to a fraudulent intent to evade the tax, then there shall be added as a penalty one hundred percent (100%) of the deficiency, together with interest on the penalty as provided in subsection b.

-11.07.
+12.07.
 Failure or Refusal to File Return or Pay Tax.

 a.
-If a taxpayer fails or refuses to file a return or pay the tax as required by this ordinance, the Tax Officer as soon as possible shall assess the tax against the taxpayer and shall notify the taxpayer of the amount as provided in this ordinance.
+If a taxpayer fails or refuses to file a return or pay the tax as required by this Ordinance, the Tax Officer as soon as possible shall assess the tax against the taxpayer and shall notify the taxpayer of the amount as provided in this Ordinance.

 b.
-In the case of failure or refusal to file a return or pay the tax required by this ordinance, within the time prescribed by this ordinance, there shall be added a penalty of 5% of the tax for each month or fraction of a month during which the failure continues, to a maximum of 100%.
-In addition to the penalty, there shall be added interest at the rate of 1% per month on the amount of tax from the time the tax was due until the date of payment.
+In the case of failure or refusal to file a return or pay the tax required by this Ordinance, within the time prescribed by this Ordinance, there shall be added a penalty of five percent (5%) of the tax for each month or fraction of a month during which the failure continues, to a maximum of one hundred (100%).
+In addition to the penalty, there shall be added interest at the rate of one percent (1%) per month on the amount of tax from the time the tax was due until the date of payment.

 c.
-When a tax return is filed or remittance is paid after the time specified by this ordinance and it is shown to the satisfaction of the Tax Officer that the failure was due to reasonable cause and not to willful neglect, the penalty may be waived.
+When a tax return is filed or remittance is paid after the time specified by this Ordinance and it is shown to the satisfaction of the Tax Officer that the failure was due to reasonable cause and not to willful neglect, the penalty may be waived.

-11.08.
+12.08.
 Assessment of Tax Upon Information Obtained by Tax Officer.